 - Structural metal products

-As a home builder, what are some ways you can lower your material costs without having to sacrifice on quality or your bottom line?
+As a home builder, what are some ways you can cut costs in home construction and lower your material costs without having to sacrifice on quality or your bottom line?

 The Benefits of a National Accounts Program: Hedge Against Material Cost Increase

-When you join a large network of builders, you can have access to cost discounts and rebates through a national accounts program that provides pricing advantages you may not be able to obtain on your own.
-This is the power of strength in numbers, as you gain the ability to benefit from national builder pricing within your small business.
+There are many benefits of joining a large network of buildings — you gain access to cost discounts and rebates through a national accounts program that provides pricing advantages you may not be able to obtain on your own.
+This is the power of strength in numbers, as you gain the ability to benefit from national builder pricing within your small home building business.
 Even if you only reduce your cost per square foot by $1, you instantly achieve thousands of dollars in savings per home, not to mention the substantial savings that can be realized when building entire communities.

 This can add up quickly when you’re saving on every window, door and faucet placed in your homes.
 Those dollars go directly to your bottom line.